 Here are a few more concerning complaints you’ll want to be aware of before applying:

 Despite these negative reviews, VipKid has an overall positive rating online, and a lot of people have been quite successful with it.
 With that said, you cannot simply ignore the negative reviews, of which there are plenty.
 You might want to look into another source of online income, like this.

 Final Thoughts – Is VipKid a Scam or Legitimate?

 Despite the numerous complaints, VipKid is a legitimate company.
 There are definitely some glaring problems with it though, so be sure to weigh the pros and cons yourself before you start.

 Some of the pros of working at VipKid are:

 - You can work from home

 - You can set your own schedule (at least more so than with a regular 9 to 5 job)

 - You get to teach kids English!

 I am not convinced the pros outweigh the many cons though.
-And for that reason, I would suggest you look into my number one recommendation for making money online.
+And for that reason, I would suggest you look into my number one recommendation for working from home.